mmdavid/R_lasso_example/README.md

 This script will run an example of feature selection using lasso and cross-validation on the training dataset only.

 The output gives:

-AUC_graph.pdf: Boxplot of the performance of each classifier for each dataset for a number fo repetitions determine by the option -r
+- AUC_graph.pdf: Boxplot of the performance of each classifier for each dataset for a number fo repetitions determine by the option -r.

-Log10_of_feature_weigth.pdf: Boxplot ranking the absolute value of the mean of the weight attibuted to each feature. output_binomial_regression.Rda: an R object with the feature's name and weight
+- Log10_of_feature_weigth.pdf: Boxplot ranking the absolute value of the mean of the weight attibuted to each feature.

+- output_binomial_regression.Rda: an R object with the feature's name and weight.

 An example of output is provided in the example_results/ folder.